PLN-team/pyPLNmodels/paper.md

 ---

 # Summary
 The Poisson lognormal model and variants can be used for analysis of mutivariate count data.
-This package implements
-efficient algorithms extracting meaningful data from difficult to interpret and complex multivariate count data.
-It has been built to scale on large datasets even though it has memory limitations.
+Built to scale on large datasets, this package implements efficient algorithms extracting meaningful data from difficult to interpret and complex count data.
 Possible fields of applications include
 - Genomics (number of times a gene is expressed in a cell)
-- Ecology (species abundances)
+- Ecology (species abundances for a given site.)
+Its main functionalities are
-One main functionality is to normalize the count data to obtain more valuable data.
-It also analyse the significance of each variable and their correlation as well as the weight of covariates (if available).
+- Normalizing count data to obtain more valuable data.
+- Analyse the significance of each variable and their correlation
+- Perform regression when covariates are available.
+- Reduce the number of variables.

 # Statement of need

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing